Unit 1: Collecting GPS Data

 - This two-page document can help students record their notes on how GPS works.

-For additional details on how GPS works: See the majors-level Introduction to GPS presentation (majors-level) (PowerPoint 2007 (.pptx) 30.6MB Jul11 19) from GPS, Strain, and Earthquakes > Unit 3: Getting started with GPS data
+For additional details on how GPS works: See the majors-level Introduction to GPS presentation (majors-level) (PowerPoint 2007 (.pptx) 30.5MB Oct23 20) from GPS, Strain, and Earthquakes > Unit 3: Getting started with GPS data

 Jigsaw (45–60 minutes)

 In this activity, students will use the Jigsaw technique to learn to quantitatively interpret GPS time-series graphs.
 Students initially form three teams, each team specializing in one of the following: reference frames, direction of motion, or speed of motion.
 After students complete a short, one-page handout about their specialization, they re-form into groups, with each group member representing one of the teams.
 In their new groups, students apply their knowledge to interpret a GPS time-series graph and calculate the speed the station is moving.
 Each group can work with data from the same GPS station, or different groups can each work with data from different stations.
-Data are provided for eight stations, although instructors (or students) can easily download graphs from the PBO Network Monitoring website.
-(Accessing PBO GPS data: 1-page info sheet (Acrobat (PDF) 308kB Jun17 18))
+Data are provided for eight stations, although instructors (or students) can easily download graphs from the PBO Network Monitoring website for nearby stations if that is of interest.
+Note: there are a lot more stations in the western US.

 Student activity handout: